 You may bring your own accompanist, or Harding will provide one at your request and at no charge to you.
 Please let us know on your audition form if you are bringing an accompanist.
 If you wish to use a Harding accompanist, copies of your music must reach the music department three weeks in advance of your audition.
 Please note: Even though you have sent copies in advance, you must bring the original music to your audition.

 When will I know the results?

-Scholarship contracts will be mailed in the week following the Spring Sing audition date.
+Scholarship contracts will be mailed in the week following the Spring Sing audition date (the week after Easter).